datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 The number three refers to the _index_ of the list element.
 Because python uses so-called zero-based indexing, the first element in the list has index 0, the second element has index 1, and so on.
 This means that the fourth element, the float 1.68, has index 3.
 To select the string "dad" from the list, which is the sevent element in the list, you'll need to put the index 6 inside square brackets:

-You can also count backwards, using negative ubdexes.
+You can also count backwards, using negative indexes.
 This is useful if you want to get some elements at the end of your list.
 To get your dad's height, for example, you'll need the index -1.
 These are the negative indexes for all list elements.

 This means that this line and this line, return the same result: